FluxML/fluxml.github.io/getting_started.md

 <br>

->**Note:** With this pattern, it is easy to add more complex learning routines that make use of control flow, distributed compute, scheduling optimisations, etc. Note that the pattern above is a simple julia *for loop* but it could also be replaced with a *while loop*.
+>**Note:** With this pattern, it is easy to add more complex learning routines that make use of control flow, distributed compute, scheduling optimisations, etc. Note that the pattern above is a simple Julia *for loop* but it could also be replaced with a *while loop*.

 <br>